-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
-(For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).) □ For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network problem or complaint (coverage decisions, appeals, complaints).)
+Continuous Glucose Monitor (CGM) Medicare covered Therapeutic Continuous Glucose Monitors (CGMs) and supplies are covered for people with diabetes on intensive insulin therapy. \$0 copayment for Medicare covered Therapeutic Continuous Glucose Monitors (CGMs) and supplies.
+Your provider must follow prior authorization requirements. \$0 copayment for Medicare covered Therapeutic Continuous Glucose Monitors (CGMs) and supplies. □ For people with diabetes who have severe diabetic foot disease: One pair per plan year of therapeutic custom-molded shoes (including inserts provided with such shoes) and two additional pairs of inserts, or one pair of depth shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).
 Coverage includes fitting. \$10 copayment for each pair of Medicare-covered therapeutic shoes.
-You pay these amounts until you reach the out-of-pocket maximum. \$10 copayment for each pair of Medicare-covered therapeutic shoes.
-You pay these amounts until you reach the out-of-pocket maximum. ☐ Diabetes self-management training is covered under certain conditions. \$0 copayment for Medicare-covered benefits. \$0 copayment for Medicare-covered benefits.
+You pay these amounts until you reach the out- of-pocket maximum.
+Your provider must follow prior authorization requirements. \$10 copayment for each pair of Medicare-covered therapeutic shoes.
+You pay these amounts until you reach the out- of-pocket maximum.
+Diabetes self-management training is covered under certain conditions.
+Limited to 4 visits of 30 minutes each per year for a maximum of 2 hours. \$0 copayment for Medicare-covered benefits.
+Your provider must follow prior authorization requirements. \$0 copayment for Medicare-covered benefits.

 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Durable Medical Equipment (DME) and Related Supplies (For a definition of "durable medical equipment," see Chapter 12 of this booklet.)
 Covered items include, but are not limited to: wheelchairs, crutches, powered mattress systems, diabetic supplies, hospital beds ordered by a provider for use in the home, IV infusion pumps, speech generating devices, oxygen equipment, nebulizers, and walkers.
 We cover all medically necessary DME covered by Original Medicare.
 If our supplier in your area does not carry a particular brand or manufacturer, you may ask them if they can special order it for you.
 The most recent list of suppliers is available on our website at www.welcometouhc.com/sfhss. \$15 copayment for Medicare-covered benefits.
-You pay these amounts until you reach the out-of-pocket maximum. \$15 copayment for Medicare-covered benefits.
-You pay these amounts until you reach the out-of-pocket maximum.
-Emergency Care Emergency care refers to services that are: □ Furnished by a provider qualified to furnish emergency services, and □ Needed to evaluate or stabilize an emergency medical condition.
+You pay these amounts until you reach the out- of-pocket maximum.
+Your provider must follow prior authorization requirements. \$15 copayment for Medicare-covered benefits.
+You pay these amounts until you reach the out- of-pocket maximum.
+Emergency Care Emergency care refers to services that are: Furnished by a provider qualified to furnish emergency services, and Needed to evaluate or stabilize an emergency medical condition.
 A medical emergency is when you, or any other prudent layperson with an average knowledge of health and \$65 copayment for each emergency room visit.
 You do not pay this amount if you are admitted to the hospital within 24 hours for the same condition.
-If yo are admitted to a hospital, you will pay cost sharing as described in the "Inpatient Hospital Care" section in this benefit chart.
+If you are admitted to a hospital, you will pay cost sharing as described in the "Inpatient Hospital Care" section in this benefit chart.
 You pay these amounts until you reach the out-of-pocket maximum.